brokenhandsio/SteamPress/README.md

 * `published_posts` - all the posts that have been published if there are any, with the `all` Context
 * `draft_posts` - all the draft posts that have been saved but not published, if there are any, with the `all` Context
 * `errors` - any error messages for errors that have occurred when trying to delete posts or users (for instance trying to delete yourself or the last user)
-* `blogAdminPage` - a boolean set to true, useful for navigation
+* `blog_admin_page` - a boolean set to true, useful for navigation

 ### `login.leaf`

 This is the page for logging in to the admin section of the blog.
 The parameters are:

-* `usernameError` - a boolean set if there was an issue with the username
+* `username_error` - a boolean set if there was an issue with the username
-* `passwordError` - a boolean set if there was an error with the password (note that we do not pass any password submitted back to any pages if there was an error for security reasons)
+* `password_error` - a boolean set if there was an error with the password (note that we do not pass any password submitted back to any pages if there was an error for security reasons)
-* `usernameSupplied` - the username supplied (if any) when originally submitting the login for and there (useful for pre-populating the form)
+* `username_supplied` - the username supplied (if any) when originally submitting the login for and there (useful for pre-populating the form)
 * `errors` - an array of error messages if there were any errors logging in

 ### `resetPassword.leaf`